 We’re committed to easy access for everyone

-BioMedCentral.com is committed to making our website as accessible as possible to people with special needs, including those with visual, hearing, cognitive and motor impairments.
+BioMedCentral.com is committed to making our website as accessible as possible to everyone, including those with visual, hearing, cognitive and motor impairments.
 We're constantly working towards improving the accessibility of our website to ensure we provide equal access to all of our users.

 As part of our commitment to accessibility, we ensure that our website is compatible with: